kubernetes-retired/service-catalog/docs/walkthrough.md

 applications.
 When a new `ServiceInstance` resource is created, the service catalog controller will connect to the appropriate broker server and instruct it to provision the service instance.
-- `ServiceServiceInstanceCredential`: A "binding" to an `ServiceInstance`.
+- `ServiceInstanceCredential`: A "binding" to an `ServiceInstance`.
 These are created by cluster users who wish for their applications to make use of a service `ServiceInstance`.
 Upon creation, the service catalog controller will create a Kubernetes `Secret` containing connection details and credentials for the service instance.
 Such